Integral modelling of weakly evaporating 3D liquid film with variable substrate heating: Supplementary Material

 \subsection{COMSOL Simulations}

-For the mesh convergence study of the COMSOL simulation setup, I consider a boundary-layer mesh composed of \(N\) quadrilateral layers at both the solid boundary and the free surface, connected through triangular elements, as illustrated in figure~\ref{fig:COMSOL_mesh}.
-This mesh structure captures the development of the thermal boundary layers while providing sufficient flexibility to deform during the evolution of free-surface waves.
+For the mesh convergence study of the COMSOL simulation setup, I consider a boundary-layer mesh near the free surface, with the solid boundary and the free surface connected through triangular elements, as illustrated in figure~\ref{fig:COMSOL_mesh}.
+This mesh structure captures the development of the thermal boundary layers while providing sufficient flexibility to deform as free-surface waves evolve.

 Three different meshes with \(N = 3\), \(5\), and \(10\) layers were tested.
 Figure~\ref{fig:error_mesh_COMSOL} reports the error defined in \eqref{eq:error_mesh_WIBL}, computed relative to the reference mesh with \(N = 10\) layers, for both the free-surface thickness and the temperature throughout the simulation.
 For the thickness field, the error remains below \(1\%\) compared to the 10-layer mesh, while for the temperature, it remains below \(2\%\), except for a peak of approximately \(3\%\) near the end of the simulation.
 These results demonstrate that the solution is well converged and that a 10-layer mesh provides a satisfactory level of accuracy.